pyuriy/devops/SaltStack-Lab.md

 # SaltStack Lab Resources

-This Markdown file compiles all webpages mentioned in the Comprehensive SaltStack Lab Guide, with a short description for each.
-These resources provide installation guides, tutorials, videos, and community tools to support your SaltStack learning journey.
+The follwoing resources provide installation guides, tutorials, videos, and community tools to support your SaltStack learning journey.

 ## Installation and Setup
 - **[Docker Installation Docs](https://docs.docker.com/install/)**: Official guide for installing Docker and Docker Compose on various platforms, essential for the lab's containerized environment.